 The New Jersey State Police maintain a Real Time Crime Center on campus with sworn officers/ troopers occupying the location.
+In an emergency these officers are available to assist local authorities.

 The federally required "daily crime log," crime statistics, evacuation drill information and emergency operations plans are maintained in the Office of Safety & Security.
+All publicly available record keeping will be maintained without inclusion of personally identifiable information.